el-bart/covid-19/3D_prints/copper_3d/nanohack/v2/README.md

 below notes are all c&p from the page, as of committing this file.

+IMHO this model (compared to v1) is acceptable, though not perfect. it did not fit me very well.

 ## about the filtration system of nanohack

 NanoHack was conceived as an active/antimicrobial 3D printed face mask manufactured with active materials.
 We will use active filters of non-woven polypropylene (3 layers) embedded in nanocopper to get an extra protection against microorganisms.